Using Home Assistant for centralised home control

-Importance of Centralised Control
+Importance of centralised control

-Setting Up Your Home Assistant
+Setting up Home Assistant

-Choosing the Right Hardware
+Choosing the right hardware

-- Raspberry Pi 4, 4GB/8GB, SSD boot if budget allows.
+- Raspberry Pi 4, 4GB or 8GB, with SSD boot if the budget stretches to it.

 - USB Z-Wave stick if you have Z-Wave devices.

-Compatibility with Smart Devices
+Compatibility with smart devices

 Example setup: